Ficool

 The students are in a meadow.

-Damish's voice breaks the peace with his calm and gentle demeanor.
-"We're in Quiet Meadows, Springford—the angel portion given to Druids.
+Damish's voice enhances the peace with his calm and gentle demeanor.
+"We're in Quiet Meadows, Springford—the angel portion given to the Druids.
 We persevered and even went to great lengths to perfect it.
 Since we're in silence, let's relax our minds and soften our senses.
 Find an area to sit or stand—it wouldn't matter either way.
 If bugs are bothering you, I'll cast a warding spell."

-Reinhard and Pymei's groups:
+Reinhard's and Pymei's group:

 Reinhard speaks softly with a little excitement.
 "Now, I know that this isn't a part of religious studies, but I came here to…" he searches for an answer.